 What types of private scholarships are available?

 Full-ride scholarships are rare.
-There are about 250 private full-ride scholarships available in the United States.
-Only about 0.3% of students get a full-ride from any one source.
+There are about 250 private full-ride scholarships available in the United States and only about 0.3% of students receive enough money to cover the cost of college from any sources.
 However, smaller scholarships can add up fast, and any chunk of change will still put a dent into your college costs.
 The amount of aid distributed in the form of private scholarships totals about $3.3 billion annually.
-This is much less than the U.S. Department of Education, but it is still a lot of money.
+This is much less than is distributed by the U.S. Department of Education, but it is still a lot of money.
 It is available to motivated students who apply, apply, apply!

 Students may receive private scholarships based on any number of criteria, including, but not limited to, the following: